Bay TB gelding, 16 hands, pin-fired in both forelegs, rescued Nov 98.

 Moses has taken a lot of patience to get where he is today.
 He loves to work!
 He is quite intelligent and has an active mind that when he gets bored, he gets forceful.
 A stoic horse with the look of eagles and the personality of a viper at times!
 He deserves a chance as we all do.

-During Moses' career on the race track he was pin fired twice and one of ankles is enlarged and calcified.
+During Moses' career on the race track he was pin fired twice.
+His ankles are enlarged and calcified.
 Moses has good days & bad days, and he will never be sound for riding.
 Although he would love to be working and has the heart to do it in spite of pain, physically, he cannot.

 12/19/2011 - Could it be?